kiranpe/gcp-devops-project/README.md

 # gcp-devops-project

+--> In this project we are going to use GCP(Kubernetes Engine), Terraform, Argo CD, Helm, Docker, EFK, Ansible, Promethus, Grafana, Jenkins, Python and Shell Script!!

+--> Everyweek I am going to add my learnings on each tool and technologies!!

 GKE Cluster:
 ------------
---> I am using gke cluster to deploy my docker image.
+--> I am using gke cluster to deploy my simple webapp docker image.

---> I have added terraform code to create GKE cluster, install ArgoCD on top of it and state bucket to store terraform state file in remote location.
+--> I have added terraform code to create GKE cluster, install ArgoCD on top of it and state bucket code to store terraform state file in remote location.

+--> Also I am using helm to deploy my web application in Argo CD.

 --> Imp: Run "gcloud auth application-default login" to set up logins.